Karbonadas/Echoes-of-Arkath/Subclasses(work in progress)/fighter/Ironclad.md

-A heavily-armored warrior trained in the military tactics of [[the Iron Legion]], specializing in defensive maneuvers and siege weaponry.
+A heavily-armored warrior trained in the military tactics of [[Geležies legionas]], specializing in defensive maneuvers and siege weaponry.

 -   Heavy Armor Proficiency: At 3rd level, Ironclad gains proficiency with heavy armor, allowing them to wear the strongest armor and shields available.